Uncaria Tomentosa (Cat's Claw) is an Amazonian vine that has been traditionally recommended for antiinflammatory and fatigue syndromes.

 If you can somehow aquire a reliable source that routinely checks the pentacyclic oxindole alkaloid content, then by all means go for it.
 Standardization and sourcing of Cat's Claw is going to be important.

-The Human Effect Matrix looks at human studies (excluding animal/petri-dish studies) to tell you what effect Uncaria tomentosa has in your body, and how strong these effects are.
+The Human Effect Matrix looks at human studies (it excludes animal and in vitro studies) to tell you what effects uncaria tomentosa has on your body, and how strong these effects are.

 |Grade||Level of Evidence|